29next/developer-docs/content/docs/campaigns/guides/cart-summary.md

 title: Cart Summary
 ---

-The Cart Summary displays the cart totals — subtotal, discounts, shipping, tax, and grand total — and updates automatically whenever the cart changes.
+The Cart Summary displays the cart totals — subtotal, discounts, shipping, and grand total — and updates automatically whenever the cart changes.
 Drop it anywhere on the page: a sidebar, a sticky footer, or an order review step.

 ## What You're Building